Student Handbook

 Busing

 Unless other arrangements have been made by a parent or guardian, students are expected to be transported from Mill Pond by bus at the end of each school day.
-A written note signed by parent/guardian or email is required anytime a student intends to ride a bus other than their regular route.
-Please remember that we cannot take messages to go home with a friend over the phone.
-Without a note, students will ride their regular bus home.
-If it is necessary to make a bus change, please contact our office email no later than 2:30 p.m. to ensure your student boards the appropriate bus.
 Our bus drivers review the bus rules with students at the beginning of the year.
 If you have questions about busing or need a copy of the rules, please call our transportation department at 360.458.3300.
+Please communicate any updates or changes to your students end of day procedure by emailing mp_attendance@ycs.wednet.edu by 2:30.
+Verbal changes WILL NOT be accepted.

 Bicycle/Walking

 Mill Pond now has a walking zone around the Mill Pond campus.
 Please see the transportation webpage to view the zone.
 Riding bikes to Mill Pond is allowed, we recommend students use bike locks for protection of their property.
 All students riding bikes are expected to wear safety helmets.
-We recommend students use bike locks for protection of their property.
 For safety reasons, scooters, skateboards, and other alternative modes of transportation are not allowed.
-Bikes, scooters, skate boards, or any type of motorized vehicle may not be ridden the school sidewalks.
+Bikes, scooters, skate boards, or any type of motorized vehicle may not be ridden on the school sidewalks.

 Student Learning